 This fun red white and blue stained glass Jello is perfect for patriotic summer holidays like Memorial Day and the Fourth of July.
 However you can mix and match the colors to make it perfect for any holiday or event.

-Broken or stained glass jello is such a fun and striking dessert.
+Stained or broken glass Jello is such a fun and striking dessert.
 It is the ultimate in no bake and make ahead recipes with that vintage vibe.

 That nostalgic vibe is part of what makes it so cool.
-This red, white and blue version has that berries and cream vibe in a fun jiggly package.
+This red, white and blue version has that berries and cream taste in a fun jiggly package.

 It is perfect for summer potlucks and bbqs.
 Plus it is sure to put smiles on the faces of kids and kids at heart.